When people talk about childhood memories what is it we are actually remembering? Real life facts or memories that others have talked about?

 When are you meant to be able to first recall things?
 As I swear I can recall being in a hospital bed when I was just over two years old and my mum and dad coming in and giving a big red toy.
 Not sure if it was a London bus or a fire engine.
 If I had to guess I’d plumb for the Fire engine as the old man was a retain fire fighter before he was forced to retire due to him being a cunt.

 What was I doing in hospital?
 Well I was being looked after by my Nana (paternal grandmother) whilst my parents were away in London on their honeymoon (yes I’m a bastard).
-She was meant to be watching out for me but was too embroiled in her illicit affair and before too long I was being rushed to hospital.
+Many a story as to what went on and who was to blame so I’ll just say before too long I was being rushed to hospital.
 Well the burns unit to be precise.

 I’d only gone and tipped a pot of boiling hot coffee down my back.
 No long term scars accept the mental ones.
 No hot drinks for yours truly since then.
 Well tea and coffee!